rakaadi/Semmelweis-Handwashing/README.md

 # Semmelweis-Handwashing
-My Analysis on Dr. Semmelweis data of handwashing effect.
+My Analysis of Dr. Semmelweis data of handwashing effect.

 Based on the project idea from datacamp.